Karen R. Sollins, Chair

 Susanna Bergtold is a sculptor and printmaker based in New Jersey.
 Her works, primarily in wood, often feature animals.
-She has taught at the Printmaking Council of New Jersey, the Newark Museum Arts Workshop, and the Manhattan Graphics Center.
-Her work has been exhibited more than 25 times in galleries, museums, libraries, and in traveling shows.
+She has taught at the Printmaking Council of New Jersey, the Newark Museum Arts Workshop, and Manhattan Graphics Center.
+She helped administer Manhattan Graphics Center, was on the Board for many years and served as President for four years and also as secretary.
+She is now secretary for an organization called Sculpture for Leonia, whose mission is to exhibit outdoor sculpture.
+It recently received an award from the Bergen County Division of Cultural and Historic Affairs government called “Award of Artistic Excellence.”
+Her work has been exhibited in galleries, museums, libraries.
 Bergtold artworks are included in the collections of the Newark Museum and Public Library, the Museum of Modern Art Library, the New York Public Library, and the Noyes Museum, among others.
-She is a graduate of the Rhode Island School of Design and has studied at the Art Student’s League of New York and the Skowhegan School of Painting and Sculpture.
-She studied at the Rhode Island School of Design, the Art Student’s League of New York and the Skowhegan School of Painting and Sculpture.
+She attended The Rhode Island School of Design and The Art Student’s League of New York, and the Skowhegan School of Painting and Sculpture.
 She is a daughter of Axel and Katharine Rosin and granddaughter of Harry and Bernadine Scherman.

 Hillary Brown, FAIA

-Hillary Brown is a Professor at the Spitzer School of Architecture at the City College of New York.
-She directs that School’s contribution to CCNY’s new interdisciplinary masters program: Sustainability in the Urban Environment, developed with the Grove School of Engineering and CCNY’s Division of Science.
-Currently serving on the Board on Infrastructure and the Constructed Environment (BICE), a unit of the National Research Council of the National Academies, Hillary is also Principal of the firm New Civic Works, which assists governmental and institutional organizations in portfolio-wide sustainability planning.
+Hillary Brown, Professor at the Spitzer School of Architecture at the City College of New York, directs CCNY’s interdisciplinary masters program: Sustainability in the Urban Environment, developed with the Grove School of Engineering and CCNY’s Division of Science.
+Currently serving on the Board on Infrastructure and the Constructed Environment (BICE), a unit of the National Research Council of the National Academies, Hillary is also Principal of the firm New Civic Works, which consults with governments and institutions on sustainability planning for buildings and infrastructure.
 As a former New York City Assistant Commissioner, she was the 1996 founding director of its Office of Sustainable Design.
 Hillary is a Fellow of the Post-Carbon Institute, a former Fellow at Second Nature, a Robert Bosch Public Policy Fellow at the American Academy in Berlin, and was a Loeb Fellow in Advanced Environmental Studies at Harvard’s Graduate School of Design from 1998 to 2000.

 Miriam Buhl, Esq.